Evaluation

 What Is Self-Consistency Evaluation?

 The pain spreads across teams.
 Developers cannot reproduce bugs because the same input no longer fails.
 SREs see noisy user complaints without a clean exception, because HTTP status and latency are normal.
 Product managers see cohort-level churn after a prompt update.
-Compliance teams lose confidence in audits when regulated answers vary by sample.
+Compliance teams lose confidence in audits when regulated answers vary by sample. and in healthcare, finance, and legal AI, that is a deal-breaker.

 FutureAGI’s approach is to treat self-consistency as a repeatable evaluation contract, not a notebook replay.
-The specific FAGI anchor is eval:CustomEvaluation: engineers use the CustomEvaluation framework-eval surface to define how samples are grouped, what fields are compared, and what agreement threshold counts as a pass.
-The evaluator can sit beside ReasoningQuality, Groundedness, or ToolSelectionAccuracy when consistency depends on reasoning, evidence, or tool choice.
+The anchor is CustomEvaluation: engineers define how samples are grouped, what fields are compared, and what agreement threshold counts as a pass.
+The evaluator sits beside Groundedness or ToolSelectionAccuracy when consistency depends on reasoning, evidence, or tool choice.

-For live systems, the same check can run on trace cohorts from traceAI-langchain.
+For live systems, the same check runs on trace cohorts from traceAI-langchain.
 Fields such as llm.token_count.prompt, agent.trajectory.step, and trace_id help the engineer separate prompt-length instability from planner instability.
 If agreement drops below 0.85 for the enterprise_refund cohort, the team blocks the prompt release, sends disagreement clusters to annotation, and adds a regression eval before the next deploy.
 Agent Command Center can also route high-disagreement traffic through model fallback, but the eval result stays the auditable reason for that action.

 Measure agreement across repeated samples, then inspect why disagreement happened:

-agent.trajectory.step, selected tools, and required validation steps across runs. - Dashboard signal: alert on self-consistency eval-fail-rate-by-cohort, not only the global average.
+• Dashboard signal. alert on self-consistency eval-fail-rate-by-cohort, not only the global average.

-- Variance by route: compare agreement by prompt version, model route, temperature setting, and retriever version.
+• Variance by route. compare agreement by prompt version, model route, temperature setting, and retriever version.

-- User-feedback proxy: watch thumbs-down rate, escalation rate, and duplicate-ticket reopening after consistency drops.
+• User-feedback proxy. watch thumbs-down rate, escalation rate, and duplicate-ticket reopening after consistency drops.

 Minimal Python: